Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Meeting expectations for quality, costs and time-to-market.
 - [x] Providing transparency and good relationships.
-- [ ] Ensuring the continual improvement of services.
+- [ ] Ensuring the Continual Improvement of services.
 - [ ] Ensuring that the organization's vision is understood.

 **[⬆ Back to Top](#table-of-contents)**